spencernah/tp2/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+Name: Jason Tan <br>
+Marriage Status: Married <br>
+Age: 32 years old <br>
+Occupation: Supplier <br>
+Hobbies: Sports such as football, tennis and basketball. <br>
+Traits:
+Comfortable with technology.
+He uses a smartphone and has multiple apps.
+He has multiple contacts ranging from colleagues to external family members that he wishes to keep in contact with.
+He also keeps in contact with his clients, and prefers to categorise them.

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts faster than a typical mouse/GUI driven app
+* track person contact easily

 ### User stories